argoproj/argo-workflows/docs/container-set-template.md

             args:
               - |
                 print("hi")
+          # if fails, it will retry at most ten times.
           - name: fail-retry
-            image: alpine:latest
-            command: [ sh, -c ]
-            args: [ "echo intentional failure; exit 1" ]
-          - name: invalic-command
             image: python:alpine3.6
-            command:
+            command: ["python", -c]
-              - invalid
-              - command
+            args: ["import random; import sys; exit_code = random.choice([0, 1, 1]); sys.exit(exit_code)"]
 ```

 !!!
-NOTE
+Note
     A container set will not be retried if a container's `command` cannot be located.
     As it will fail each time, the retry logic is short-circuited.